phink

 Overview of Phink

-Dashboard Overview
+Dashboard overview

-Key Features
+Key features

-Property-based Testing
+Property-based testing

-Coverage-guided Fuzzing
+Coverage-guided fuzzing

-Why Use Phink
+Why use Phink

-Phink addresses security concerns by:
+Phink addresses security concerns in these three main ways:

-• Uncovering edge cases, logical flaws, and bugs leading to contract state reversion
+2. Detect edge cases, logical flaws, and bugs leading to contract state reversion

-• Exploring different execution paths by generating input mutation
+3. Explore different execution paths by generating input mutation

-Getting Started with Phink
+Getting started with Phink

 Installation

-System Requirements
+System requirements

 To successfully install and run Phink, ensure your system meets the following requirements: